codefoster/codefoster.com/source/_posts/gateways.md

 * you have some **cross cutting concerns** such as message logging, authorization, or security that a gateway can facilitate or enforce.

 * you need some **additional capabilities**.
 Devices that are not IP capable and able to encrypt messages are dependent on a field gateway to get any messages to the cloud.
-Devices that are able to speak securely to the cloud, but are not for some reason capable to using onen of the standard IoT protocols ([HTTP](https://en.wikipedia.org/wiki/HTTP), [AMQP](https://en.wikipedia.org/wiki/AMQP, or [MQTT](https://en.wikipedia.org/wiki/MQTT)) require either a field gateway or a cloud gateway (such as Azure IoT Protocol Gateway).
+Devices that are able to speak securely to the cloud but are not for some reason capable to using one of the standard IoT protocols ([HTTP](https://en.wikipedia.org/wiki/HTTP), [AMQP](https://en.wikipedia.org/wiki/AMQP), or [MQTT](https://en.wikipedia.org/wiki/MQTT)) require either a field gateway or a cloud gateway (such as Azure IoT Protocol Gateway).

 ## Gateway Hardware